 Ph.D Linguistics, Northwestern University, Evanston, IL 1999Areas of Interest:

-- Verbal Particles in Southeast Asian Languages
+- Grammar of Southeast Asian Languages

 - 2008 The Particle 'lie' in Makuri Naga, (co-presented with Vong Tsuh Shi).
 The 19th Southeast Asian Linguistics Society meeting, KLM University, Kuala Lumpur.

 - 2007 Preliminary Analysis of Lahusi Noun Phrase Structure, Research Project #317, Payap University Linguistics Series.